 - Finally, there is no guarantee that the guaranty association will be able to cover all of the policyholders if multiple companies fail simultaneously.

 In recent years, there have been some annuity company failures.
 Some of the most notable include American Chambers Life Insurance Company, Bankers Life Insurance Company, and Colorado Bankers Life Insurance Company.
 While these companies were not large enough to trigger a state guaranty fund payout, they still left many policyholders without the death benefits they were counting on.

 If you are thinking about purchasing an annuity, it is essential to do your research beforehand.
-Make sure you understand the risks involved and choose a reputable company with a solid financial rating.
+Ensure you understand the risks and choose a reputable company with a solid financial rating.
 You can also talk to a financial advisor to get more information about annuities and whether they are right for you.

 How Many Annuity Companies Have Failed in Recent Years?